Skip to content ↓

 • Pupils work in silence and work is checked every 30 minutes.
 Pupils who have produced insufficient work for 2 consecutive checks will repeat the lesson in Reset.

 • Pupils remain in Reset for social times and are offered a snack at break and a cold food selection at lunch.
-Toilet breaks are timetabled so that the room can be run efficiently.
+3 toilet breaks are timetabled so that the room can be run efficiently.

 • In any whole-school based behaviour system it is important for all stakeholders to recognise the importance of making reasonable adjustments for pupils who may have difficulties with the rules and expectations set out for legitimate reasons.
 At Co-op Academy Walkden, we view behaviour as a communication of an emotional need, whether conscious or unconscious.
 Because of this, the academy will make reasonable adjustments for pupils who have a clear, diagnosed and underlying special educational need/disability as well as pupils who have identified additional needs.
 This includes an attachment need which requires SEND/pastoral support, making reaching the expected standard of behaviour consistently challenging.